Kaushikdas2002/Employee-Salary-Prediction-Linear-Regression-/README.md

 # Employee-Salary-Prediction-Linear-Regression-

+## Overview
-The project aims to build a linear regression model to predict employee salaries based on various factors that may influence their compensation.
-The dataset contains historical data on employees, including features such as years of experience, which is crucial for deciding their salary .
+This project focuses on predicting employee salaries using linear regression.
+Accurate salary prediction is crucial for both employees and employers during hiring negotiations.
+This project aims to develop a linear regression model to estimate employee salaries based on years of experience .

+## Introduction
+Employee salary prediction is a crucial aspect of human resource management and recruitment.
+This project uses linear regression to model the relationship between employee salaries and various influencing factors.
+Linear regression is a suitable algorithm for predicting a continuous dependent variable, making it ideal for salary estimation.

+## Results
+R-squared value: 98.8%